bratislava/kupaliska-starz-be/README.md

 This app is built on Node.js framework Express.

+## Install

+Before you start you need to have Postgres database running locally - you can configure the credentials and database name via `.env` file.
+Check `.env.example` to see the example setup.
+Check the [Confluence Postgres cheatsheet](https://inovaciebratislava.atlassian.net/wiki/spaces/DEV/overview?homepageId=98745) or internet resources for help with setup of local database.

 To start app run you should follow this steps:

 1. npm install